Common Trading Principles

 If you have an open position for a symbol, and execute a new deal (or a pending order triggers), a new position is additionally opened.
 Your current position does not change.

-An example to the left shows execution of two EURUSD Buy deal 0.5 lots each:
+An example to the right shows execution of two EURUSD Buy deal 0.5 lots each:

 As a result of execution of these two trades, two separate positions are opened.